Philo: Legacy

+Christianity

 Although Philo was a Jewish Middle Platonist, his influence on both Platonism and Judaism was limited compared to his adaptation by the early Christian Church fathers.
 His impact on Platonism was mainly restricted to Christian Middle Platonists such as Clement of Alexandria and Origen, and even potential connections to Numenius of Apamea, a 2nd-century CE Middle Platonist who also wrote on Judaism and was influenced by Pythagoreanism, cannot be definitively proven.

+Philo's work was used by Clement, Origen, and Pantaenus in Alexandria to connect the bible with philosophical ideas.
+His work was seen positively by later Alexandrians Didymus and Isidore, as well as Gregory of Nyssa, and cited extensively by Eusebius of Caesarea, Jerome, and Ambrose.
+Early Christian writers were especially interested in his paraphrasings of the Bible for their historical apologetics, and his allegorical and Platonic style of exegesis.
+They continued in Philo's ideas of God as unknowable and unchangeable, man's being made in the image of God endowing him with reason, and his conversion of the ideas of virtue from Greek philosophy to Biblical virtues.

+In the fourth century the work of Philo became unpopular due to his ideas becoming associated with Origenism and Arianism, schools of thought seen to be heretical.
+During this time he was especially unpopular among the Antiochene school of interpretation, most notably by Theodore of Mopsuestia.
+Direct citations to Philo decreased, but the themes of his work continued to later Christian writers indirectly through the earlier writers inspired by him.

 Judaism

 Though never properly attributed, Philo's marriage of Jewish exegesis with Stoicism and Platonism provided a formula later picked up by other Midrash content from the 3rd and 4th centuries.
 Philo's ideas were further developed by later Judaism in the doctrines of the Divine Word creating the world, the divine throne-chariot and its cherub, the divine splendor and its Shekhinah, the name of God, as well as the names of the angels.

 Some claimed this lack of credit or affinity for Philo by the Rabbinic leadership at the time was due to his adoption of allegorical instead of literal interpretations of the Hebrew Bible.

 For a long time, Philo was read and analyzed chiefly by Christian authors.
 Azariah dei Rossi's Me'or Enayim: Imre Binah (1575), one of the first Jewish commentaries on Philo, describes four "serious defects" of Philo: reading the Torah in Greek, not Hebrew; belief in primordial matter rather than creatio ex nihilo; unbelief in the Lord as evidenced by excessively allegorical interpretation of scripture; and neglect of the Jewish oral tradition.
 Dei Rossi later gives a possible defense of Philo and writes that he can neither absolve nor convict him.